 Treatment Options

-Effective treatment for bipolar disorder typically involves a combination of medication, therapy, and lifestyle management strategies.
+Effective treatment for bipolar disorder typically involves a combination of medication, therapy, and lifestyle management.
+This page is educational — not a treatment plan.

 Medication